 Our main priority is safeguarding the people we work with, so follow strict policy and protocol when working, especially with protected or vulnerable groups.
 In some cases we do not have the appropriate permissions to release information about specific projects or work, and Therefor cannot always make public creative content or related info.

-Community Orientated OPPORTUNITY LEARNING (COOL) mUSIC Project
+Community Orientated OPPORTUNITY LEARNING (COOL) mUSIC Project (Stage 2)

 The Community Orientated and Opportunity Learning (COOL) Music project, is a partnership between researchers at Glasgow Caledonian University and practitioners at Heavy Sound.

 The project engages groups of hard-to-reach young people, aged 12-18 years old, through sixteen sessions of non-formal participatory music-making.
 Here, young people learn how to utilize musical instruments, computer software packages, and audio-visual recording equipment, to build their own creative projects.
 Participants engage in one-to-one sessions with Heavy Sound tutors to write and record their own song, as well as taking part in group-based activities, which help build their confidence and enhance their wellbeing.
 By participating in the project, young people are able to use music to confront, explore, and overcome some of the social and emotional difficulties they are experiencing.

 We are aiming to understand the impact of the (COOL) Music project on the wellbeing and engagement of young people.
 While our partner organisation Heavy Sound is involved in delivering project sessions, our research provides a supportive role, collating data to understand more about how COOL Music changes the lives of young people.
 The research is being carried out by Dr Stephen Millar, Dr Artur Steiner and Dr Francesca Calo at the Yunus Centre for Social Business and Health, Glasgow Caledonian University.